zonblade/php-view-source-protection/README.md

 # emergency release

-if you using D5 version update it to 2.0.3.1 D5.1<br>
+if you using D5 version update it to 2.0.3.2 D5.1 E-F<br>
-`fixing unwanted single filtration on firefox`
+`fixing unwanted single filtration on firefox`<br>
+this version is not suitable for production!<br>
+i expect to be production ready when hits version 3 <br><br>

 # quick how to use
 ├&nbsp;index.php (can be anything too)<br>